 One of the more durable, long-term benefits of HRT is its protective effect on bone density:

-After menopause, declining estrogen accelerates bone loss (osteopenia → osteoporosis).
-HRT helps slow or even reverse this bone loss trajectory.
+After menopause, declining estrogen accelerates bone loss, increasing risk of osteopenia and osteoporosis.
+HRT helps slow bone loss and can help preserve bone density.

 For women with early menopause (before age 45) or surgical menopause (ovaries removed), HRT may help offset the longer period of estrogen deficiency and its effects on bones.